alehander42/sigur/README.md

 ## what does it do

-It can convert js code between vanilla ES5 callbacks code and a valid ES5 `async/await` inspired syntax.
+It can convert js code between vanilla ES5 callbacks code and a representation using ES7 `async/await` syntax.

 It can be useful for visualizing how existing callbacks-style code would look with `async/await`-like syntax